 The unique aroma in this egg roast biryani comes from the Jeerakasala rice along with the freshly ground spices.
 There is no curd used here instead a small amount of coconut milk has been added which provides the moisture for dum process.

-How to make egg roast dum biryani – step by step photos
+How to make kerala style egg roast biryani

 1. Wash rice well a few times.
 If using jeerakasala, you can just wash and use up the rice right away after draining.
 Since I used aged basmati rice, I soaked it for about 30 mins.